 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity.
-You may also review the enclosed Steps You Can Take to Help Protect Your Information to learn helpful tips to protect your information, should you feel it appropriate to do so.
-There you will find more information on the credit monitoring services we are making available to you.
-While Verra will cover the cost of these services, you will need to complete the enrollment and activation process.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your credit reports for suspicious activity and to detect errors.
+Please review the enclosed Steps You Can Take to Help Protect Personal Information for useful information on what you can do to better protect against possible misuse of your information.
+You may also enroll in the free credit monitoring services we have provided for you.

 For More Information.
-We understand you may have questions about this incident that are not addressed in this letter.
-If you have questions or need assistance, please call our dedicated assistance line at (833) 541-1592 toll-free Monday through Friday from 8 am - 10 pm Central or Saturday and Sunday from 10 am - 7 pm Central (excluding major U.S. holidays).
-Be prepared to provide your engagement number [Engagement Number].
-You can also write to Verra at emailus@verra.org or One Thomas Circle, NW, Suite 1050, Washington, DC 20005 ATTN: IT Security.
+If you have additional questions, you may contact our assistance line at 833-420-2856 (toll free), Monday through Friday from 8 am - 10 pm Central, or Saturday and Sunday from 10 am - 7 pm Central, excluding U.S. holidays.
+You may also write to RTA at 175 W. Jackson Blvd., Suite 1550, Chicago, IL 60604.